From Concept to Live in 8 Days: Messi Vs Ronaldo

 A couple of weeks ago, I was watching some Spanish football (the Madrid derby to be precise) – Cristiano Ronaldo banged in yet another hat-trick for his club and soon my train of thought was mulling over the sheer amount of goals that Ronaldo and his Barcelona rival Messi keep on scoring for their respective clubs.

 Naturally, I wanted to know who was currently on top.
 Obviously, the Spanish league scoring charts were easy to come across, but then I wanted to know who was ahead in the Champions League – and then I wondered who was on top in all competitions – then I wanted to know who has assisted more goals this season.
+The gadgets we use are all from SpotSee and it worked so well at our training.

 What I found